dbenesh82/adult_size_life_cycle_length/adult_size_lcl.md

     ## 40  8 -400.047 816.7  5.26  0.020
     ## Models ranked by AICc(x)

 All of the top models include life cycle length (as either a continuous or categorical variable), and they may or may not contain host mass and trophic level.
 This suggests that life cycle length explains variation in nematode size that is not explained by the def host attributes.
 Perhaps long life cycles just give parasites more opportunity to grow (i.e. a little in each host).
 However, even in the 'global model', which is obviously overfit, only 13% of the variation in adult parasite size is explained.
-Maybe other factors like definitive host immunity, interspecific competition, and phylogenetic constraints strongly shape adult parasite size.
-In any case, a large, high-trophic level final host does not seem to come with the benefit of a larger body size.
+Maybe other factors like definitive host immunity, interspecific competition, or phylogenetic constraints strongly shape adult parasite size.
+In any case, a large, high-trophic level final host does not seem to come with the benefit of a larger body size for helminths.